ergo-services/ergo/README.md

 ![](./.images/kaspersky.png) ![](./.images/ringcentral.png)

-is your company using Ergo? add your company name here
+is your company using Ergo? add your company logo/name here